 When you are running an Airbnb property you have to remember that you are in the hospitality business, not the rental business.
 Guests are paying you good money, and they need to feel appreciated and special.
 Your attitude towards them will be very obvious, and if you are complacent they will sense this.

 Making them feel special could include any of the following:

 - A quick call on the day to welcome them.

-- Some small gift left for them, for example, a bottle of wine, a loaf of bread, a carton of milk all go along way.
+- Some small gifts left for them, for example, a bottle of wine, a loaf of bread, or a carton of milk all go a long way.

 19. Checking out your Competition

-It’s vitally important to monitor the competition in your area for rentals which are very similar to yours.
+It’s vitally important to monitor the competition in your area for rentals that are very similar to yours.
 You should:

 - Check their prices on a regular basis.